psrearick/pm-reports/Docs/Setup Guide.md

 ## 6. Populate Initial Data (Optional)

 1. If you have historical credit or transaction CSVs, import them manually into `Transactions (Master)` (ensuring all columns are filled).
 Alternatively, run the Apps Script import after setting configuration values.
-2. Staging sheet will be blank until you click PM Reports > Load Staging Data.
+2. Staging sheet will be blank until you click Reports > Load Staging Data.

 ## 7. Configure Credits Import Sources